Commercial Retiree Benefits

 Premiums—You pay a monthly premium, or small fee, to participate in the Retiree Plans.
 The amount of your premium depends on the Retiree Plan.
-Below are the monthly premiums for the different Retiree Plans:
+Below are the monthly premiums for the different Retiree Plans effective June 1, 2019:

-- The Basic Retiree Plan—$200 per family per month
+- The Basic Retiree Plan—$445 for individual or family coverage per month

 You and your Eligible Dependents will be covered for certain Plan benefits.
 Your Claims will be paid according to a limited fee schedule.
 The maximum payment you can receive for each procedure is based on a schedule of allowances for medical and surgical benefits.

-- The Medicare Retiree Plan—$200 per family per month
+- The Medicare Retiree Plan—$445 for individual or family coverage month

 The Fund will reimburse you for the annual deductible and the 20% co-insurance amounts applicable to expenses approved under Medicare Part “B”.

-- The PPO Retiree Plan—$400 per family per month
+- The PPO Retiree Plan—$850 for individual or family coverage per month

 Continue using the Empire Blue Cross and Blue Shield PPO benefits you had while and active member.
 You will be responsible for any deductible, co-payments, co-insurances or any balances if you utilize an out-of network provider.

 Retiree Medical Claims